facebook/react-native/docs/IntegrationWithExistingApps.md

 }
 ```

-> If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.android.js file (it’s the first argument to the `AppRegistry.registerComponent()` method).
+> If you are using a starter kit for React Native, replace the "MyReactNativeApp" string with the one in your index.android.js file (it’s the first argument to the `AppRegistry.registerComponent()` method).

 If you are using Android Studio, use `Alt + Enter` to add all missing imports in your MyReactActivity class.
 Be careful to use your package’s `BuildConfig` and not the one from the `...facebook...` package.